Angela Simmons Flaunts Voluptuous Curves In Animal-Print Monokini In Spectacular Beach Shots

 "You are body goals!
 Yes, ma'am, you are.
 Looking so sweet and sexy," they gushed before adding heart emoji.

-“Killing it, Angela.
-You are so fine,” a third Instagrammer praised her.
+"Killing it, Angela.
+You are so fine," read a third user's praise.

-Angela recently took a vacation in the Caribbean.
-She regularly updated her feed with some bikini snaps.
+Angela recently took a vacation in the Caribbean where she regularly updated her feed with bikini snaps.
 In one particular offering, she sported a blue string bikini with straps that wrapped around her waist.
-The photo showed her taking an outdoor shower in her “happy place.”
+The photo showed her taking an outdoor shower in her "happy place."